MarkLundager/AdventOfCode2024/README.md

 we can only place obstructions on the path taken by the guard, we cannot put an obstruction where we've already been as that would make the current path unfeasible.
 I get the correct input on the smaller input and then I experience the immeasurable joy of finding out my solution on the larger input did not work.
 I'm going crazy,  experimenting with different smaller inputs, ok, what if the loop is independant from the obstruction?
 Na we got that covered.
 After a very rough day I found the bug.
 If the guard returns to the obstruction through a different path, he walks straight through like fucking
 Juggernaut from X-MEN.
 Slowly losing my sanity.
-At least the code turned out alright and I can handle multiple guards, perhaps attempt to implement multithreaded for multiple guards?
+At least the code turned out alright and I can handle multiple guards, perhaps attempt to implement multithreaded for multiple guards and with visuals?

 ## DAY 7
 Wow the previous one made this feel great.
 It was evident that the you would have to use data types which can store big enough numbers, yet I succeed in declaring ONE function as int and it ruined me.
 I didn't understand why it did not work.
 I'm